Canardoux/flutter_sound/README.md

 ```

 #### Start player
-To start playback of a recording call startPlayer.
+- To start playback of a record from a URL call startPlayer.
+- To start playback of a record from a memory buffer call startPlayerFromBuffer

 You must wait for the return value to complete before attempting to add any listeners
 to ensure that the player has fully initialised.